Yoav666s/dnd-wiki/collections/_adventures/silentspire-manor.md

 - The Headband of Intellect is perfectly fine for a duet and isn't "incredibly powerful," even on a wizard.
 - The player can't sell 120 barrels of wine at once, they only get to sell 3-6 at a time.
 It's not an instant 1800 GP.
+- The appendices aren't typos, they're code.
+They work perfectly fine in my GitHub pages website.
+This is the source markdown file.